High Dimensional Space Oddity: Concentration of Measure

-We demonstrate this thought process using a simpler question.
-We also use this simple example to provide a clear explanation to the phenomenon known as `concentration of measure'.
+Let us discuss our findings.
+For large $n$, to block a fraction of the light, the balls at the vertices of the cube $[-1,1]^n$ must be large, with a radius of $O(\sqrt{n})$.
+Moreover, a small change in their radii, just by $O(1)$, will have a significant impact.
+We did state that you have to be cautious with applying 3-D intuition to high-dimensional space.
+But on the other hand, it is human nature to try to find some big-picture explanations.
+The fact that the balls are $O(\sqrt{n})$ in size is not that surprising.
+After all, the cube $[-1,1]^n$ is a large object, and the distance between opposite vertices is $2\sqrt{n}$.
+The second result is more difficult to accept.
+We believe, however, it can be ``explained'' with the help of the phenomenon known as ``concentration of measure''.

+There is a deep connection between the concentration of measure and the Law of Large Numbers (LLN) for independent random variables.
+This connection is the main topic of \citeauthor{talagrand1996}'s (\citeyear{talagrand1996}) seminal paper.
+Let us first illustrate the main idea using a simple example.

-Suppose that we get a binary-coded message of length $n$ in which each bit is $\pm 1$, and the probability of receiving 1 or -1 in each position in the message is 1/2.
-This can be represented geometrically as an $n$-dimensional cube, and a \textit{uniform} distribution on the set of $2^n$ vertices, so that the probability of randomly drawing each of the $2^n$ vertices of the cube is $2^{-n}$.
-Note that all the vertices also belong to $n-1$ dimensional hypersphere of radius $\sqrt{n}$.
+Consider again the cube $[-1,1]^n$, and a discrete \textit{uniform} distribution on the set of $2^n$ vertices, so that the probability of randomly drawing each of the $2^n$ vertices of the cube is $2^{-n}$.
+Note that all the vertices also belong to $n$ dimensional sphere of radius $\sqrt{n}$.

-Now suppose that there is a reference message, which we will call a `\textit{pole}', and its opposite pole is obtained by multiplying $\mathbf{p}$ by $-1$.
+Now, let us fix a vertex $\mathbf{p}$, which we will call a \textit{pole}, and its opposite pole is obtained by multiplying $\mathbf{p}$ by $-1$.
 We define the $k$-th latitude for $k=0,1,\ldots,n$.
 In other words, the latitude $L_k$ is the set of all vertices that disagree with $\mathbf{p}$ in exactly $k$ coordinates.